albanie/building-matconvnet-modules/README.md

 To share your module, all that is required is to add the URL of your github repository to a page in a format that `vl_contrib` can understand.
-By default, it will look for modules listed on this [page](https://github.com/lenck/matconvnet-contrib-test).
+By default, it will look for modules listed on a centralized index.
 However, you can specify your own list of repos to be searched by the module manager.

 To illustrate, the URL of this repo has been added to a module list [here](https://github.com/albanie/matconvnet-contrib-test).
 Users can now